 Put in the simplest terms possible, it connects various devices between each other to provide the highest level of sound quality possible.

 It features five inputs (3 physical and two virtual ones) and five outputs (3 physical and two virtual ones).
-It also has six cells, a noise gate, and a Full Parametric EQ for all busses.
+It has six cells, a noise gate, and a Full Parametric EQ for all buses.
 This allows it to cope with diffusion and work as a crossover to drive several Stereo P.A Systems.

 Banana’s software also features an integrated tape deck that can be used to record and play audio files of multiple formats with a simple click of your mouse.
 This includes WAV, AIFF, BWF, MP3, MP4, M4A, MOV, AVI, WMA, and WMV).

 And, as if all of that wasn’t enough, Voicemeeter Banana also has two virtual ASIO drivers that allow you to connect to your preferred DAW.
 It introduces the concept of a ‘virtual insert’ through an additional third ASIO driver.